goatcorp/FFXIVQuickLauncher/README.md

 As an example, check out the [market board plugin](https://github.com/goaaats/Dalamud.MbPlugin).

+If you want to contribute to the plugin API itself, you can check it out [here](https://github.com/goaaats/Dalamud).

 Compiled plugins go into the ``%AppData%\XIVLauncher\plugins`` folder.
 Special thanks to Mino for his hooking base!